Academic mode

 Creating a moot#

-Click Moot court → New moot.
+Click Moot workspace → New moot.
 Fill in:

 • Competition name — e.g. "Jessup 2026" or "Willem C. Vis International Commercial Arbitration Moot"